Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Experiments and Discussion

 2) \textbf{\textit{Comparison on real-world foggy images}}

-We evaluate our method on real foggy images, which are provided by the O-HAZE, LIVE and previous methods.
-Fig. \ref{real-world1_dehaze} and Fig. \ref{real-world2_dehaze} show the defogged results of qualitative comparison between our method and the other seven methods.
-As can be seen in Figs. \ref{real-world1_dehaze}(b)-\ref{real-world2_dehaze}(b), although DehazeNet \cite{dehazenet2016TIP} is able to remove fog from misty images, the defogged results still have some remaining fog artifacts.
-As shown in Figs. \ref{real-world1_dehaze}(c)-\ref{real-world2_dehaze}(c), most of the fog is unremoved in the DCPDN’s results, and some results appeared serious color distortion (such as the ground in the second row of Fig. \ref{real-world1_dehaze}(c) and the hills in the first row of Fig. \ref{real-world2_dehaze}(c)).
-The results of EPDN \cite{pix2pixdehazing} and GCANet \cite{chen2019gated} (as shown in Figs. \ref{real-world1_dehaze}(d)-\ref{real-world2_dehaze}(d) and Figs. \ref{real-world1_dehaze}(f)-\ref{real-world2_dehaze}(f)) have no remaining fog, however, some defogged images significantly suffer from over-enhancement.
-As can be seen in Figs. \ref{real-world1_dehaze}(e)-\ref{real-world2_dehaze}(e) and Figs. \ref{real-world1_dehaze}(g)-\ref{real-world2_dehaze}(g), there is some fog remain in the defogged results of GridNet \cite{liu2019griddehazenet} and DA-Dehaze \cite{shao2020domain}.
-Similar to the defogged results from synthetic images, as shown in the first row of Fig. \ref{real-world1_dehaze}(h), the color distortion phenomenon still exists in the results by using IDE \cite{IDE2021ide} to process the real-world foggy images.
-In contrast, the results of our method HAAN (as shown in Figs. \ref{real-world1_dehaze}(i)-\ref{real-world2_dehaze}(i)) are more natural and clearer than other methods'.
+We evaluate our method on real foggy images, which are provided by the LIVE \cite{referencelessdefogging2015TIP} and previous methods.
+Fig. \ref{real1_dehaze} shows the defogged results of qualitative comparison between our QPC-Net and the other methods on the real foggy images.
+As can be seen in Fig. \ref{real1_dehaze}(b),(h), although DehazeNet \cite{dehazenet2016TIP} and PSD \cite{chen2021psd} are able to remove fog from misty images, the defogged results still have some remaining fog artifacts.
+As shown in Fig. \ref{real1_dehaze}(c), most of the fog is unremoved in the DCPDN's results, and some results appeared serious checkerboard effect.
+The results of EPDN \cite{pix2pixdehazing} and GCANet \cite{chen2019gated} have no remaining fog, however, some defogged images significantly suffer from over-dehaze resulting in regional darkening (as shown in the last row of Fig. \ref{real1_dehaze}(d) and Fig. \ref{real1_dehaze}(e)).
+The defogged results of RefineDNet \cite{zhao2021refinednet} and $D^4$ \cite{yang2022self} (as shown in Fig. \ref{real1_dehaze}(k)-(l)) also showed low contrast.
+As can be seen in Fig. \ref{real1_dehaze}(f)-(g), there is some fog remain in the defogged results of DA-Dehaze \cite{shao2020domain} and MSBDN \cite{dong2020multi}.
+The defogged images generated by Cycle-dehaze \cite{cycle-dehazing} are distorted (as shown in Fig. \ref{real1_dehaze}(i)).
+Similar to the defogged results from synthetic images, as shown in Fig. \ref{real1_dehaze}(j), the color distortion phenomenon still exists in the results by using IDE \cite{IDE2021ide} to process the real-world foggy images.
+In contrast, the results of our method QPC-Net (as shown in Fig. \ref{real1_dehaze}(m)) are more natural and clearer than other methods'.
 The reason is that our method uses unpaired real-world foggy dataset for training, and the proposed attention mechanism network can pay more attention to fog relevant features to preserve richer image content and texture details for defogged results.
-We performed the quantitative comparison of defogged results on the two real-world datasets of O-HAZE and LIVE.
-As shown in Table \ref{real-tb}, it is clear that HAAN outperforms state-of-the-art techniques in terms of PSNR, SSIM and RI, which proves our method has quite competitive in single image defogging.
+We performed the quantitative comparison of defogged results on the two real-world datasets of O-HAZE \cite{O-HAZE} and LIVE \cite{referencelessdefogging2015TIP}.
+As shown in Table \ref{real-tb}, it is clear that QPC-Net outperforms state-of-the-art techniques in terms of PSNR and SSIM, which proves our method has quite competitive in single image defogging.
 Our method has higher $\overline{\gamma}$ than others, which indicates that our method well restores texture details.
 Meanwhile, the BRISQUE scores and NIQE values of our results are lower than other methods, which means that our defogged results have higher fidelity.
 Moreover, our method has a smaller FADE than others, which demonstrates that our defogged results are clearer.